-“But there’s nobody around for miles,” he said, throwing the bag over his shoulder.
+“But there’s nobody around for miles."

 “The money, friend.”

-“You know, on Mars it's taboo to disrespect a water talisman.
-I could barely
+“Superstition.
+You know, on Mars it's taboo to disrespect a water talisman.

 “Why would you want one?
 You can afford all the water on Earth.”

 “Heh, well, that’s not quite true.
-But I’m a collector of alien cultural items,” he explained proudly.
-“I’ve got the most complete arrangement of Callistan prayer shrouds in the system."
+But I’m a collector of alien cultural items, among other things.
+I’ve got the most complete arrangement of Callistan prayer shrouds in the system."
 He didn't try to suppress the pride in his voice.

 “Mmm,” Waceera said.
 “But nothing Selenite.”

 “This is it?”
-Patryk breathed, looking around.
-“Is this a trick?”
+Patryk panted,“Is this a trick?”

-“There’s a cave,” Waceera replied dryly.
+“There’s a cave,” Waceera insisted.
 “In the shadow, look!”